dchambers/composerjs/README.md

 model.nodes.childNode.p('prop');
 ```

-or even properties on grandchild nodes, for example:
+plus node-lists can be navigated to via other node-lists, for example:

 ```js
 model.nodes.morenodes.p('prop');